 Within our Property Management UK business, 100% of our Preferred Framework Suppliers acknowledged the Supplier Code of Conduct.
-Our Property Management business in the UK has worked with a number of key clients to implement the Real Living Wage across their UK portfolios and is looking continue this process in 2023.
+In addition, we require all Property Management Framework suppliers to hold the ProSure360 accreditation.
+Our Property Management business in the UK has worked with several key clients to implement the Real Living Wage across their UK portfolios.
+Across our client sites in 2023, 93% of security personnel and 74% of cleaning personnel were paid the Real Living Wage.
+CBRE looks to work with our clients to increase Real Living Wage implementation in 2024.